-Contact Dog Shelters Everyday For Any News of a Lost Pomeranian
+Contact Dog Shelters Everyday For Any News of a Missing Pomeranian

 Contact local shelters on a daily basis because people come and go and some are more likely to help than others.
 Ring the local police station direct and ask if officers on patrol can remain on the lookout for your Pomeranian.

 If your missing Pomeranian hasn’t been found by the end of your first day, make big posters and plaster them everywhere possible.
 All members of the search group should also put them on their vehicles.
 Ask pet shops because they generally have a noticeboard.
 Add them to every notice board you can find.